-With games that don’t have the need for rapid cursor movements or programmable buttons, you may not notice much of a difference, but with fast paced games such as CS:GO and League of Legends, you will definitely appreciate the ability to customise mouse sensitivity and multi-functional buttons to best meet your playing style.
+With games that don’t have the need for rapid cursor movements or programmable buttons, you may not notice a difference in gameplay or your abilities by adopting a gaming mouse into your setup.
+However when playing fast paced games such as CS:GO or League of Legends, you’ll definitely benefit from the ability to customise mouse sensitivity and multi-functional buttons.

 Gaming mice have extra buttons

-You have probably already noticed that gaming mice have more buttons than ordinary mice.
-Why?
-More functionality.
+You have probably already noticed that gaming mice have more buttons than ordinary mice, and this is to add greater functionality to the device.

 These extra buttons can be bound to certain key combinations, giving you control over a variety of functions that would normally require you to be pressing away at the keyboard.